Microservices: What, Why, and How

 What Are Microservices?

-Now, we will dive deeper into what exactly is the microservices pattern, and what exactly are microservices.
+Now, we will dive deeper into what exactly is the microservices pattern, and exactly what are microservices.
 The microservices pattern breaks a large application down into small, independent services that are not language-specific.
 It offers IT organizations tools for agility and cost reduction as long as the organization is sufficiently mature to be able to follow the core guiding principles.

 The term “microservices” refers to a style of software architecture where complex applications can be composed of small independent services.
 The independent “services” (or processes) exchange data and procedural requests.
 Microservices implementations use application programming interfaces (APIs) or events that are most likely standards-based and language-agnostic.
 Regardless of the language used within your organization, you can implement a microservices architecture.